ErikBlomsterberg/CGI-API/README.md

 ## Set up

-1. Run 'git clone https://github.com/ErikBlomsterberg/CGI-API.git' from the terminal.
+1. Run 'git clone https://github.com/ErikBlomsterberg/CGI-API.git' in the terminal.

 2. Create a file named '.env' in the project root and write 'PORT=3000' in the file.

-3. Run 'npm install' from the terminal to install dependencies.
+3. Run 'npm install' in the terminal to install dependencies.

 4. (Optional) Change value of constant 'filePath' in 'src\routes\dataRoutes.js' to use a different csv-file.
-Is currently set to "data/data.csv".
+Is currently set to 'data/data.csv'.

 ## Start server

-Run 'npm start' from the terminal to start server.
+Run 'npm start' in the terminal to start server.

 ## Endpoint call

-From browser:
+With browser:
 Enter 'http://localhost:3000/api/data?limit=x' in the searchbar (OBS! replace x with a whole number > 0, or omit limit).
 Example1: 'http://localhost:3000/api/data?limit=10', which returns the first ten rows of data.
 Example2: 'http://localhost:3000/api/data', which returns all data rows.

 With cURL:
-Run 'curl -i http://localhost:3000/api/data?limit=x' from the terminal (OBS! replace x with a whole number > 0, or omit limit).
+Run 'curl -i http://localhost:3000/api/data?limit=x' in the terminal (OBS! replace x with a whole number > 0, or omit limit).
 Example1: 'curl -i http://localhost:3000/api/data?limit=10', which returns the first ten rows of data.
 Example2: 'curl -i http://localhost:3000/api/data', which returns all data.

 ## Data files